 Employee contribution rates are set in state statute, Texas Government Code 825.402.
 The TRS Pension Reform Bill (Senate Bill 12) of the 86th Texas Legislature amended Texas Government Code 825.402 for member contributions and increased employee and employer contribution rates for fiscal years 2020 thru 2025.
-Contribution Rates can be found in the TRS 2021 ACFR, Note 11, on pages 85 and 86.
+Contribution Rates can be found in the TRS 2022 ACFR, Note 11, on page 85.